LennartWinter/CS-Browser/README.md

 Made using .NET and WebView

 I made this browser because I wanted to learn more about how to work with XAML and C#

+## ! !
+THIS BROWSER HAS A LOT OF BUGS IT'S STILL IN DEVELOPMENT ! !